Log Cabin Kit Costs – Turn Key Estimate of Log Cabin Kits for Sale

-Once you have chosen which Conestoga Log Cabin kit you want to buy, you can estimate the total log cabin kit cost based on a number of factors related to your build site.
-Total cost can vary significantly based on the excavation needed (foundation choice, length of driveway & slope/rock), whether utilities will need to be run to the site and if you will be do some of the construction yourself.
-Other smaller impacts will be the quality of the finish work selections; such as flooring, appliances, fixtures, stone work, landscaping, etc.
+Once you chose which Conestoga Log Cabin kit you want to buy, you can estimate the total log cabin kit cost basing it on a number of factors related to your build site.
+Total cost can vary significantly.
+This is in relation to excavation (foundation choice, length of driveway & slope/rock), in addition to utilities hook-ups.
+Doing some of the construction yourself also affects total cost.
+Other smaller impacts will be the quality of the finish work selections; such as flooring, appliances, fixtures, landscaping, etc.

-Despite all these variables, we understand you still want a ball park estimate.
-Assuming a relatively simple excavation, utility work and you hiring a contractor to build, a rough estimate of the total cost for smaller cabins would be the log cabin kit cost times 2.
-For larger log cabins, more complex or upgraded selections the total cost estimate would be the log cabin kit cost times 2.5 or more.
-Both of these multiples would be lower if you are building yourself.
+Despite these variables, we understand you still want a general estimate.
+Assuming a relatively simple excavation, utility work and hiring a contractor to build, a rough estimate for smaller cabins is the log cabin kit cost times 2.
+For larger log cabins, more complex or high-end selections the total cost estimate is the log cabin kit cost times 2.5 or more.
+Both of these multiples are lower if you build yourself.

 We often find a variety of formulas to estimate turnkey cost in the industry.
 We chose to provide one of the most inclusive log cabin kits in the industry to minimize other costs associated with the project.
 Other companies will sell a low cost kit with limited materials, increasing the build cost.

-Below are two examples of log cabins we have built that fit the formulas above.
+Below are two examples of log cabin builds that fit the formulas above.
 These examples do not imply that your project cost will be similar, but are provided as examples only.
 Contact us to discuss your specific project needs.

 Example 1: Brandywine

-This log cabin project cost was 2 times the kit cost, which included permits, survey, excavation, utilities, concrete work, crawl space, insulation, HVAC, kitchen, appliances, bathroom fixtures, landscaping, building contractor plus our complete kit (see our log cabin kit material list).
+This log cabin project cost was 2 times the kit cost.
+This included permits, survey, excavation, utilities, concrete work, crawl space, insulation, HVAC, kitchen, appliances, bathroom fixtures, landscaping, building contractor plus our complete kit (see our log cabin kit material list).

 Example 2: Windsor